dawnkelly09/demo-wormhole-messaging/README.md

 ```bash
 npm run deploy:sender
 ```

+- Provide your keystore decryption password when prompted
 - You may see the respective contract deployed on the [Fuji Explorer](https://testnet.snowtrace.io/)

 **Deploy the receiver contract on Celo Alfajores:**